 Once the research phase was complete, I moved on to developing the design concepts for each child’s swimwear.

-To begin, I asked each child to help select approximately five potential fabric options, including my son.
-Presenting multiple options allowed them to participate in the design process while ensuring the fabrics met technical swimwear requirements such as stretch, durability, and chlorine-resistance.
+To begin, I asked each child to select approximately five potential fabric options, including my son.
+Presenting multiple options allowed them to actively participate in the design process, while ensuring the selected fabrics met the technical requirements of swimwear, such as stretch, durability, and chlorine resistance.
+My daughters particularly enjoyed choosing colours and prints, which made the final garments feel personal and reflective of their preferences.

-For the base pattern, I used Jalie 3349, which I had previously used for leotards.
-Because leotards and swimsuits share similar construction requirements and rely on stretch fabrics, this pattern was a reliable starting point for sizing and fit.
+For the base pattern, I used Jalie 3349, which I had previously used when making leotards.
+As leotards and swimsuits share similar construction requirements and rely on stretch fabrics, this pattern provided a reliable starting point for sizing and fit.
+Using this base pattern, I drafted individual pattern pieces for each child, adjusting proportions where necessary to accommodate differences in size, comfort, and movement.

-This collaborative approach ensured the final designs balanced practical performance requirements — durability, stretch, comfort — with the aesthetic preferences of the children who would be wearing the garments.
+This collaborative approach ensured the final designs balanced practical performance requirements—durability, stretch, and comfort—with the aesthetic preferences of the children who would be wearing the garments.

 Prototyping, Fit Testing and Pattern Adaptation